July Fourth is a time for picnics, fireworks, and celebrating our liberties as Americans.

-Anyone who lived or worked at the base for at least 30 days between August 1, 1953 and December 31, 1987 may be eligible for financial compensation from a Camp Lejeune water contamination lawsuit.
+Anyone who lived or worked at the base for at least 30 days between August 1, 1953, and December 31, 1987, and suffered injuries may now be eligible for financial compensation from a Camp Lejeune water contamination lawsuit.

 Camp Lejeune settlements provide compensation that's separate and in addition to health care and disability benefits from the VA.

 We may also be able to help veterans and their families with pursuing Camp Lejeune VA benefits for water contamination.

 Firefighting Foam & PFAS Exposure

 Civilian and military firefighters routinely used firefighting foam that contained dangerous chemicals known as PFAS (perfluoroalkyl and polyfluoroalkyl substances).

 In the late 1960s, the U.S. Department of Defense (DOD) started requiring all branches of the U.S. military to use PFAS-containing firefighting foam because of its efficiency in extinguishing high-intensity fires.